lyndon025/playtested/src/content/article/2023-07-17-retro-aesthetic-twin-shooters-and-inverted-worlds--first-impressions---roto-force.md

 ---
-title: "Retro aesthetic, twin shooters, and inverted worlds | First Impressions - Roto Force"
+author: lyndonguitar
+category: Review
-description: "As a new intern at Roto Force, you’ll go on missions through the game’s variety of worlds and environments, battling different kinds of enemies and bosses."
+description: As a new intern at Roto Force, you’ll go on missions through the game’s variety of worlds and environments, battling different kinds of enemies and bosses.
+featured: false
 pubDate: 2023-07-17
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "roto-force"]
+tags:
-featured: false
+- taptap
+- roto-force
-thumb: ""
+thumb: ''
+title: Retro aesthetic, twin shooters, and inverted worlds | First Impressions - Roto Force
 ---

 As a new intern at Roto Force, you’ll go on missions through the game’s variety of worlds and environments, battling different kinds of enemies and bosses.